SimonHFrost/jekyll_blog/_posts/2024-04-29-hackmexico.md

 ## Conclusion

 Despite not being able to work on the idea we originally planned, and being disqualified for not staying overnight.
-Getting our hands dirty prototyping from start to finish, alongside other motivated and smart coders was a unique and memorable experience.
+Getting our hands dirty prototyping from start to finish, alongside other motivated and smart coders was memorable experience.
+Especially in Mexico

 ![Team Mosmos](/assets/hackmexico/team-mosmos.jpg)